Virtual Health is not for emergencies

 Pat F. - Health Advantage Member

-To get updated on how Virtual Health can help you, turn on your member-only text and email notifications.
+To get updated on how Virtual Health can help you, navigate to the “Profile” section of Blueprint Portal to turn on your member-only text and email notifications.

 MDLIVE is a separate company that provides telehealth services for members of Arkansas Blue Cross and Blue Shield, and eligible Health Advantage and BlueAdvantage Administrators of Arkansas members.